TaskBeacon/taskbeacon.github.io/source/localization.md

    1. Delete the original voice files in the `assets/` folder.
    2. Regenerate the audio using a TTS voice that matches the target language.

-    See {doc}`text2voice <text2voice>` for details on how to configure voices and view the list of supported options.
+    See {doc}`Text-to-Voice <text2voice>` for details on how to configure voices and view the list of supported options.